snapcrafters/ci/terraform/README.md

 ## Usage

-From the directory `tfcrafters`, execute the following commands.
+From the directory `terraform`, execute the following commands.

 ```shell
 # Generate the list of repositories